gshanemiller/reinvent/doc/packet_design.md

 and TX queues with an injective `f`.
 A `c5n` instance does not have `32+32=64` CPU cores all on the same NUMA node as the NIC itself.
 So some CPU cores must do double-duty.
 Or, optionally, programmers must not use all queues.

-The Reinvent library approach is to specify the number of lcores to be run for RXQ and TXQ.
-Each lcore is assigned its own RXQ (TXQ). lcores may share a HW CORE if the allocation policy is `SHARED` or never share a HW core if 'DISTINCT'.
+The Reinvent library approach is to specify the number of lcores to be run in one setting, and the number of RXQ (TXQ) queues to configure in a second setting.
+The library then assigns queues to cores.
+The assignment is injective if the config `DISTINCT` is given. `SHARED` allows multiple queues to be handled one CPU HW core.

 # RSS (Receive Side Scaling)
 At a very high level routing packets between clients (senders) and servers (receivers) occurs in three phases: